 How To Visit Mount Bromo

-Bali has direct flights to and from Malang (MLG) and Surabaya (SUB) every day, and a one way ticket can be as cheap as 600k Rupiah ($40 USD).
+Bali has direct flights to and from Surabaya (SUB) every day, and a one way ticket can be as cheap as 700k Rupiah ($45 USD).
 You can shop for flights to Malang or Surabaya at Skyscanner.

-We normally like to do things without a tour, but this is one case where I think the tour is definitely a good idea.
-Mt Bromo is a bucket list item and you want to do it justice.
+We normally like to do things without a tour, but this is one case where I think the tour is a good idea because it’s much more convenient and it includes extra activities like Jeep riding around the volcano.
+Bromo is a bucket list item and you want to do it justice.

-You can book this as a private tour or shared tour, and it includes all of the highlights like the Mount Bromo sunrise, jeep ride in the sea of sand, optional horse ride, Mount Bromo crater hike at the volcano, and you can also add the Madakaripura Waterfall as a bonus to the itinerary.
+You can book this with Klook as a private tour or shared tour, and it includes all of the highlights like the Mount Bromo sunrise, jeep ride in the sea of sand, optional horse ride, crater hike at the volcano, and you can also add the Madakaripura waterfall as a bonus to the itinerary.

 Book Now: Mount Bromo Day Tour / 2D1N Ijen Combo / Overland Tour From Bali